Visiting Iceland on a Budget: 10 Amazing Things To Do

 Chocolate licorice: Icelanders love licorice in their chocolate, and the Sirius brand easily has the best chocolate licorice bar (and I’m not a licorice girl at all).
 These chocolate bars are standard at grocery stores.

-Fermented Shark (Hakarl): This old-school traditional Icelandic food is, well, definitely a unique experience.
+Fermented Shark (Hakarl): This old-school traditional Icelandic food is definitely a unique experience.
 If you go into Cafe Loki in Reykjavik, you can ask for a serving of hakarl, which is just four small bite-sized pieces of shark, plenty for two people to share.
 This will set you back about $7 and is probably the most economical way to try this dish.

-Serbokud Vinarbraud pastry: Iceland has impressive pastry options, and the grocery store, Netto, had a lot of high-quality pastries, including serbokud vinarbraud, a flaky pastry with a custardy middle.
+Serbokud Vinarbraud Pastry: Iceland has impressive pastry options, and the grocery store, Netto, had a lot of high-quality pastries, including serbokud vinarbraud, a flaky pastry with a custardy middle.

 Activities in Iceland on a Budget